andreihh/dotfiles/README.md

 - Send interrupt signal: `C-c`
 - Swap `Cmd` with `Ctrl` in `iTerm2`
 - Do not remap modifiers `Cmd-[S]-Tab`, `` Cmd-` ``, `Cmd-q` in `iTerm2`

-## Code formatters

-Update the `nvm` and code formatter versions in the setup scripts as needed.
-The code formatters are configured to use Google style where possible.
-The following formatters are configured:
-- `shfmt`
-- `prettier`
-- `yapf`
-- `clang-format`
-- `google-java-format`
-- `ktfmt`

 ## Firefox Settings